TheWitness/lsf-plugins/elim.css/README.md

 For example, you can do the following:

-	bsub -R "order[css]" ./a.out
+	bsub -R "order[cssMin]" ./a.out

 Which would dispatch to the host with the lowest number of context switches.
 Additionally, you could do the following:

-	bsub -R "select[css<1000]" ./a.out
+	bsub -R "select[cssAvg<1000]" ./a.out

-The bsub above would only select hosts that have an css of less than 1000 context switches per second to dispatch to.
+The bsub above would only select hosts that have an average css of less than 1000 context switches per second to dispatch to.

 ## Installation Instructions

-To install this ELIM, you must first add the "css" numeric resource to LSF as per the normal process which involves updating your lsf.shared and lsf.cluster files to include the value.
+To install this ELIM, you must first add the the numeric resource to LSF as per the normal process which involves updating your lsf.shared and lsf.cluster files to include the values.
 Ensure that you assign this resource to hosts your UNIX/Linux hosts.

+The numeric resources to add are shown in the example lsf.shared file and lsf.cluster example files included in this repo.
+They include:

+cssMin = The minumum context switches per second in the reporting period cssMax = The maximum context switches per second in the reporting period cssAvg = The average context switches per second in the reporting period

 Then, before restarting the cluster, make sure that the elim.css binary has been copied to the $LSF_SERVERDIR for all compute hosts and marked executable.
+Additionally, there are two variables in the elim.css that can be modified that affect the granularity of the data.
+They are:

+sleep_time = 2 seconds, the time between checks of the data report_time = 60 seconds, the time between reporting min, max, and average data to LSF

+If you change either of these settings, make sure that you update the lsf.shared file to reflect the new report_time setting.

 After which, you can restart your cluster using:

 	lsadmin reconfig
 	badmin reconfig